Skip To Main Content

 Starting at the onset of multiple sclerosis (MS), smoldering neuroinflammation continues to cause damage, which can manifest over time as gradual disability accumulation.3-5

-Acute and Smoldering Neuroinflammation
+Acute & Smoldering Neuroinflammation

 Examine evidence for 2 neuroinflammatory processes driving disability accumulation from the onset of MS3-5